 - Avoid gardening routes – flora on the cliff include some nationally scarce species.

-- Do not attach belays to MOD property or place any new stakes due to unexploded ordnance and conservation reasons.
+- Do not attach belays to MOD property or place any new stakes due to the risk of unexploded ordnance and conservation reasons.

 - No climbing on chapel cove at any time (Public safety).

 Access is by Ministry of Defence permission only and climbers are required to attend a briefing.
-For further details and the briefing dates please contact the BMC or Castlemartin Ranger.
+For further details and the briefing dates please visit the BMC website (opens in new window).

 There may be climbing restrictions within ‘Mother Carey’s Kitchen’ (‘Inner Space’ to ‘Star Gate’) and ‘The Chimney’.
 For further details please contact the National Trust or visit the BMC website.